AtanasovAtanas/interactive-content/EN/05-Sets-and-Maps-Advanced/02-Types-of-Sets.md

 // checking the next element availability while (iterator.hasNext()){

-    // moving cursor to the next element and return it int currentElement = iterator.next();
+    // moving cursor to the next element and returning it int currentElement = iterator.next();
     System.out.println(currentElement);
 }